JON RALSTON, CEO

-Jon has been covering politics in Nevada for more than 30 years.
-His blog, Ralston Reports, was founded in 2012 and now lives on The Nevada Independent website.
-He wrote for the Las Vegas Review-Journal for 15 years, the last seven as a freelance columnist.
+Jon is the founder and CEO of The Nevada Independent.
+He has been covering politics in Nevada for more than 30 years.
+His blog, Ralston Reports, launched in 2012 and now lives on The Nevada Independent website.
+Jon wrote for the Las Vegas Review-Journal for 15 years, the last seven as a freelance columnist.
 In 1999, Greenspun Media Group purchased his political newsletter, The Ralston Report, and hired him as a columnist for the Las Vegas Sun where his byline appeared until September 2012.
 He was also a columnist for the Reno Gazette-Journal from January 2015 until November 2016, when he left to start The Indy.

 - Associated Press News Executive Council award for best local column (2009)